2i2i/tokenomics/README.md

-# tokenomics and governance of 2i2i - draft version - details could still change
+# tokenomics and governance of 2i2i

 2i2i is to be a DAO, governed and owned by the tokens of the DAO. this document is about those tokens.